Hârn (campaign set): Contents

 Hârn is a low-fantasy setting with a minimum of magic, based largely on Norman England, with the addition of some fantasy elements provided by dwarves, elves and orcs.

 The information in this folio does not include any kind of role-playing game rules system.
 Instead, gamemasters of the time were expected to adapt the Hârn world to an existing rules system such as Advanced Dungeons & Dragons or RuneQuest.
 Columbia Games would later produce HârnMaster, a rules system specifically designed for use with the Hârn setting.

 Publication history

 In the 1970s, the Canadian game publisher Gamma Two Games was known for board wargames such as Quebec 1759 and family board games such as Klondike.
 In 1982, the company changed its name to Columbia Games and moved across the border into the United States.
-A year later, Columbia Games delved into the fantasy role-playing game with Hârn Regional Module, written by N. Robin Crossby, who also drew the map that appears on the cover.
-A 2nd edition was published in 1985 as a boxed set.
+A year later, Columbia Games entered the fantasy role-playing game market with Hârn Regional Module, written by N. Robin Crossby, who also drew the map that appears on the cover.
+A second edition was published in 1985 as a boxed set.

-After customers demanded a specific set of role-playing rules, Columbia produced Harnmaster in 1986.
-Over the next 30 years, Columbia produced dozens of source books about Hârn that delve more deeply into regional characteristics, culture, economics, and religion.
+After customers demanded a specific set of role-playing game rules, Columbia produced HârnMaster in 1986.
+Over the next 30 years, Columbia produced dozens of sourcebooks about Hârn that explored regional characteristics, culture, economics, and religion in greater detail.